nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ### **Editing a Staff member within a Project :** `editstaff`

-Edits the Staff details of a Staff of a specified Project in the currently displayed Project list.
+Edits the Staff details of a Staff in the Project which has its name specified.
+The Project must be in the currently displayed Project list for this command to work as expected.

 Format: `editstaff INDEX pn/PROJECT_NAME [sn/STAFF_NAME sl/LEAVE_STATUS sd/STAFF_DEPARTMENT st/STAFF_TITLE sc/CONTACT_NUMBER
 t/TAGS]`